awsteiner/o2scl/doc/o2scl/sphinx/mcmc.rst

 Probability distributions are provided by the C++ standard library, but some useful functionality is not included and multidimensional and conditional distributions are not provided.
-For the time being, some experimental probability distributions are included in O\ :sub:`2`\
+For the time being, some experimental probability distributions are included in O₂scl.
-scl.

 The one-dimensional probability distributions are children of :ref:`prob_dens_func <prob_dens_func>` and are modeled similar to the